Kikosi Maalum: Operations as "Kikosi Maalum"

 When the Uganda–Tanzania War broke out in late 1978, Obote's militia acted as auxiliaries for the Tanzania People's Defence Force in combat against Amin's Uganda Army.
 At this point, his troops became known as "Kikosi Maalum".
 Obote also used Kikosi Maalum and associate guerrilla groups to instigate a revolt against Amin in Uganda, but these attempts failed, most notably during the Battle of Tororo.
 While advancing into southern Uganda, Kikosi Maalum militants terrorized Muslims in the Ankole region and occasionally clashed with another rebel faction, Museveni's FRONASA, despite being officially allies.
 The Tanzanian government subsequently organized the Uganda National Liberation Front (UNLF) and its military wing, the Uganda National Liberation Army (UNLA), as umbrella organizations to unify all Ugandan rebel factions, including Kikosi Maalum.
 Regardless of this nominal unification, the UNLF was split into numerous sub-units according to the wishes and needs of the Tanzanian military.
-As result, Kikosi Maalum continued to operate as separate force.
+As a result, Kikosi Maalum continued to operate as separate force.
 Its troops aided the Tanzanians in several battles, and helped to end Amin's regime.
 As the fighting was still ongoing, Kikosi Maalum was rapidly expanded by enlisting new members in territories conquered from Amin's forces.
-As result, the militia was initially the most powerful Ugandan rebel group in the UNLA, allowing Obote to gain much influence in the UNLF Military Commission.
+As a result, the militia was initially the most powerful Ugandan rebel group in the UNLA, allowing Obote to gain much influence in the UNLF Military Commission.

 After Uganda–Tanzania War's end in 1979, a new UNLF government was formed to govern Uganda.
 Obote quickly began to dominate this government, and outmaneuvered his political rivals.
 Accordingly, he tried to empower Kikosi Maalum which had become his private army.
 The unit had about 5,000 fighters by September 1979.
 These troops provided the core for Uganda's new national army.
 After Obote officially returned to power as President following the disputed 1980 election, opposition groups launched rebellions.
 Kikosi Maalum veterans consequently fought for Obote's government in the Ugandan Bush War.
-After years of civil war, Obote was ousted in a coup d'état by Tito Okello who was in turn defeated by Yoweri Museveni in 1986.
+After years of civil war, Obote was ousted by Tito Okello in the 1985 Ugandan coup d'état.
+Okello was, in turn, defeated by Yoweri Museveni in 1986.
 Thereafter, Kikosi Maalum veterans were retrenched from the military.
 Kikosi Maalum veteran Justine Odong Latek later founded the Uganda People's Democratic Army.